-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 1,304 Total first-time, first-year (freshman) women who applied 1,446 Total first-time, first-year (freshman) men who were admitted 1,153 Total first-time, first-year (freshman) women who were admitted 1,229 Total full-time, first-time, first-year (freshman) men who enrolled 299 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 219 Total part-time, first-time, first-year (freshman) women who enrolled 1
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total total.
+Total first-time, first-year (freshman) men who applied 307 Total first-time, first-year (freshman) women who applied 426 Total first-time, first-year (freshman) men who were admitted 278 Total first-time, first-year (freshman) women who were admitted 388 Total full-time, first-time, first-year (freshman) men who enrolled 145 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 182 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total first-time, first-year (degree-seeking) who applied 733 Total first-time, first-year (degree-seeking) who were admitted 666 Total first-time, first-year (degree-seeking) who enrolled 328